 Pikliz – Spicy Coleslaw Recipe

-Pikliz!
-Pikliz!
-Pikliz!
-Also known as Spicy Coleslaw is a Haitian’s favorite condiment when it comes to fried food.
-Aside from fried food, it’s also served with other dishes such as red beans and rice, fish, and pork.
-It is used to enhance the flavor of any dish.
+Haitian Pikliz is mildly acidic and full of flavor.
+It is also knowns as Spicy Coleslaw or Pickled Coleslaw.
+This slaw is a Haitian’s favorite condiment when it comes to fried food.
+It is also served with other dishes such as red beans and rice, fish, poultry, beef, and pork.
+This pikliz recipe is used to enhance the flavor of any dish – guilt free!

-Always believe something wonderful is about to happen
+Savory Thoughts: Always believe something wonderful is about to happen.

 Pikliz - Spicy Coleslaw Recipe